mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 See the documentation on [Artifact](../03.Artifact/docs.md) for more information.

 * _Artifact Name_ - A human-readable string uniquely describing an Artifact,
-used by UI and API for identification purposes.
+used by UI and Server-side API for identification purposes.

 * _Artifact Payload_ - Actual data installed on a device, stored inside a
 Mender Artifact.
 It could be a rootfs image, package, container, or other.
 See